2022 Vermont gubernatorial election

 The 2022 Vermont gubernatorial election was held on November 8, 2022, to elect the governor of Vermont.
-Incumbent Republican Governor Phil Scott easily defeated Democrat Brenda Siegel for his 4th consecutive term.
+Incumbent Republican governor Phil Scott won re-election to a fourth term in a landslide, defeating Democratic nominee Brenda Siegel.

 This race was one of six Republican-held governorships up for election in 2022 in a state carried by Joe Biden in the 2020 presidential election.
-Scott's victory, in which he carried every municipality in the state, is the largest by margin in a Vermont gubernatorial race since Howard Dean's landslide in 1996.
-Scott's 46-point victory margin was the largest for a Republican candidate since 1950, even while Democratic congressman Peter Welch won the concurrent U.S. Senate election by a 40-point margin.
+During the 2022 season, Scott enjoyed one of the highest approval ratings of any governor in the nation, and was expected to easily win reelection.
+As such, he carried every municipality in the state, this time with the largest margin in a Vermont gubernatorial race since Howard Dean's landslide in 1996.
+Scott's 47-point victory margin was the largest for a Republican candidate since 1950, even while Democratic congressman Peter Welch won the concurrent U.S. Senate election by a 40-point margin.
+This was the second-most lopsided gubernatorial election of the 2022 cycle, only behind the election in Wyoming.